 Rory in "The Angels Take Manhattan."
 He'd rather kill himself rather then have to age to death in the Angel's farm without Amy.
 Plus it helps that it creates an Angel destroying paradox.

 Ted, the hospital's lawyer, who is eternally depressed and contemplating suicide.
 Typically he stays on the roof of the building, looking down, waiting to gain enough courage to take the final step, often while Dr. Kelso watches in sadistic amusement.
 Something always happens that prevents him from jumping, to Kelso's chagrin... except one time when he's about to turn back, but accidentally falls down (Dr. Kelso came up onto the roof blasting an air horn, the surprise causing him to fall).
 He survives as he lands on a large pile of garbage bags the Almighty Janitor had put there (the whereabouts of which had been part of another plot).
-Who then gives Ted advice on a location to 'jump' from that will be successful.
+He then gives Ted advice on a location to 'jump' from that will be successful.

 Elliot confesses that she once tried to drown herself, although this wasn't played for laughs.
 It was actually mostly ignored after that episode, as all the characters became generic sitcom characters.